CliffordIsaboke/yolo/k8's/README.md

 ---

-I did review the error logs using this command:

-kubectl logs frontend-deployment-8494949d96-5kgdh -c frontend

-From the review i realized that the error was the same as the images used were from the images created from the last exercise
-At this point I was able to implement the functionality of volumes by use of pvc and pv files.
+At this point I was able to implement the functionality of volumes by use of pvc(persistent volume claims) and pv(persistent volume) files.
 Labels were also implemented at this point as per the code